beerose/blog/content/posts/ts-fight/post.md

   }
 }
 ```
 It's working!
-But hey, every time we extend `Status` union, we need to remember about handling it in `getStatus` function.
+But hey, every time we the extend `Status` union, we need to remember about handling it in the `getStatus` function.
 Wouldn't it be better to have TypeScript remembering it for us by using [union exhaustiveness checking](https://www.typescriptlang.org/docs/handbook/unions-and-intersections.html#union-exhaustiveness-checking)?

 ---